Your cookie preferences

 How to complain to your broadband provider guide - woman stressed on her phone

 Whether you have a specific issue or a more general customer complaint, there should be an easy way to submit your feedback.
-Not only should your provider then use your comments to improve its service, but it can also lead to your problem being solved with more urgency.
+Your provider should then use your comments to improve its service, and this can also lead to solving your problem more urgently.

 But is it really that straightforward?
-And what do you do if your complaint isn’t resolved by your provider?
+And what do you do if your provider doesn’t resolve your complaint?
 Here’s everything you need to know about making a complaint to your broadband provider.

 Confirm what the issue is

-Before submitting a formal complaint, it’s always worth checking that the problem isn’t something you can resolve yourself.
+Before submitting a formal complaint, it’s always worth checking that the problem is beyond your ability to resolve.

 Here, we’ll walk you through the most common broadband customer complaints and how to resolve them.